UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 The "if" commands can be nested.
 Therefore the above only lists some of the combinations.
 Also note than *fi* is *if* backwards.

-One point that gave me trouble at first with the Bourne shell was this concept of list.
+One point that gave me trouble at first with the shell was this concept of list.
 It's a simple concept.
 The following words must be the first word on a line:

 if
 then